kalepail/launchtube/README.md

 #### Return

-The response of the transaction submission assuming it was successful.
-Otherwise the error will be returned
+The response of the transaction submission as `JSON` assuming it was successful.
+Otherwise a (hopefully) useful `JSON` error.

+---

 <details closed>
 <summary><h2>Private Endpoints</h2></summary>

+If you need an auth token let [tyler@stellar.org](mailto:tyler@stellar.org) know.

 ### `GET` `/gen`

-Generate a list of new credit accounts
+Generate a list of new credit JWT tokens

 #### Query

 - `ttl`

-    The number of seconds these accounts should live for
+    The number of seconds these tokens should live for

 - `credits`

-    The number of credits these accounts can spend (in stroops)
+    The number of credits these tokens can spend (in stroops)

 - `count`

-    The number of unique new accounts to generate (max of 100)
+    The number of unique new tokens to generate (max of 100)

 #### Headers

 - `Authorization` `Bearer {auth token}`

-    If you need an auth token let [tyler@stellar.org](mailto:tyler@stellar.org) know

 #### Return

-`JSON` array of jwt tokens which will be what you hand out like candy
+`JSON` array of tokens which will be what you hand out like candy

+---

 ### `DELETE` `/:sub`

-Delete an existing account
+Delete a previously generated token

 #### Params

 - `sub`

-    The jwt `sub` claim of the account in question
+    The JWT `sub` claim of the token you want to delete

 #### Headers

 - `Authorization` `Bearer {auth token}`

-    If you need an auth token let [tyler@stellar.org](mailto:tyler@stellar.org) know
+#### Return

+`OK`

+---

 ### `POST` `/sql`

 Run a SQL query on the database

+> [!CAUTION]
+> Be careful!
+I don't do any query validation before running your query so you could easily bork the database with an erroneous query.
+So don't do that

 #### Body